chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  $v_2 \rightarrow v_2 - \frac{F}{m_2} \Delta t$
 			- As a result, if you take the sum of products of masses by velocities, you get
 			  $m_1 v_1 + m_2 v_2 \rightarrow m_1 (v_1 + \frac{F}{m_1} \Delta t) + m_2 (v_2 - \frac{F}{m_2} \Delta t) = m_1 v_1 + m_2 v_2$
+			- As a direct consequence of the 2nd and 3rd law, as long as there are no external forces, the sum of
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number